dukescript/dukescript-demos/src/docs/README.md

 show useful tricks and workarounds, or demonstrate how to use the many libraries.

-These demo projects were distributed on lots of different places, in different formats.
-With this project we're trying to collect them and make them available from a single place, to make it easier for us to maintain and for you to find.
+With this project we've started to collect them and make them available from a single place, to make it easier for us to maintain and for you to find.